Patient0/IOMonad/README.md

                 bind(dummy => rt.readLine());
 ```

-So basically, you end up writing a purely functional program which evaluates to an IOAction, which
+So basically, you end up writing a purely functional program which builds up an IOAction out of these individual
-is then evaluated by the imperative Haskell runtime to execute the code.
+primitive IOActions.
+The final IOAction, "Main", is then evaluated by the imperative Haskell runtime to execute the code.

 ### Looping
 All types of interactivity are possible in this framework.

 Here is a purely functional program which will run forever until the user
-answers the appropriate question correctly:
+answers the question correctly:

         private static IOAction checkInput(string input)
         {